Updated: Nov 22, 2021

 Growing up in Spain I remember that we used to put on Nativity plays.
 I never managed to get the part of Mary but I played a pretty decent shepherdess.
 I have witnessed similar traditions in this country through my daughters' school and I have to say they have never played Mary either.
 They have been stars, angels, inn keepers, shepherds (Yeah!
 It must run in the family) and one of the Three Wise Men, a pretty energetic one, in fact, riding an unruly imaginary horse up and down the church.

-I now have my own Nativity play in Spanish that I tour to schools before Christmas and I finally get to be Mary...and many other characters too.
-But not the Three Wise Men, that pleasure is left for the audience to enjoy.
+I did have my own Nativity play in Spanish that I toured to schools before Christmas and I finally got to be Mary...and many other characters too.
+But not the Three Wise Men, that pleasure was left for the audience to enjoy.
+Unfortunately I am not touring to schools at the moment but I am developing an online platform with stories and activities in Spanish, hopefully to launch in 2022.

 Other Christmas activities you can do with children